Mofiler/sdks/javame/README.md

 	mof.onDestroyApp();

-For example, on your application MainScreen (net.rim.device.api.ui.container.MainScreen) you could do this:
+For example, on your application MIDlet you could do this:

-    public boolean onClose() {
+    protected void destroyApp( boolean unconditional )throws MIDletStateChangeException {
-        // TODO Auto-generated method stub
-        //Call Mofiler.onDestroyApp() when you know your main screen is going off and your app is going to be finished mof.onDestroyApp();
-        return super.onClose();
+        mof.onDestroyApp();
+        exitMIDlet();
     }